jic-dtool/dtool/docs/source/philosophy.rst

 free to move the dataset around at will.
 The high level organisation of datasets can therefore evolve over time as data management processes change.

+Dtool also solves an issue of trust.
+By including file hashes as metadata it is possible to verify the integrity of a dataset after it has been moved to a new location or when coming back to a dataset after a period of time.

-The metadata in a dataset includes information that can be used to discover and access metadata and data files in a dataset.
+It is possible to discover and access both metadata and data files in a dataset.
 It is therefore easy to create scripts and pipelines to process the items, or a subset of items, in a dataset.

 What is a "dtool dataset"?